crowdlingo/course/src/speaking/social-network.md

 <vocab-list>
 - outgoing
   - leaving a place or a position
+- especially
+  - to a distinctly greater extent or degree than is common
 - sometimes
   - on certain occasions or in certain cases but not always
-- addicted
-  - compulsively or physiologically dependent on something habit-forming
-- learning
-  - the cognitive process of acquiring skill or knowledge
 - travelling
   - the act of going from one place to another
+- undeniable
+  - not possible to deny

 <!-- blank -->